 The department only supports travel to conferences in which the student is presenting a research paper or poster.
 Students must be the presenter, not just a coauthor of a paper being presented by someone else.
-Other conference roles, such as chair or discussant, are not eligible for support either.
+Other conference roles, such as chair and discussant, are not eligible for support either.

 The department guarantees some funding for one conference per fiscal year.
-Currently, the department guarantees up to \$400 for national (and international) conferences and up to \$300 for regional conferences.
+Currently, the department guarantees up to \$425 for national (and international) conferences and up to \$250 for regional conferences.
 National conferences, such as ASA and PAA, receive more support because registration and travel costs are higher than for regional conferences, such as NCSA and ESS.
-Funds for a second conference in the same year may be provided only if funds remain available.
-Financial support for a second conference is substantially lower, likely \$50 or \$150, depending on how much support the student received for the first conference.
+(In 2024-25, the department also gave \$50 towards presenting at a second conference.
+Funding for second conferences was discontinued for 2025-26 to increase support for first conferences.)